 Atilano, who has dedicated her life to the welfare of her country’s farmers, was flooded with messages from panicked farmers: “Three days after lockdown, a pineapple farmer told me he had borrowed money for his harvest and now had 15,000 pieces he couldn’t move.”
 So she went into action.
 She made phone calls to get permission from the farmer’s village captain to harvest, borrowed a truck, and posted pictures to Facebook of the pineapples.
 They immediately sold out, and the farmer was able to take orders for the next day.
 It wasn’t long before she was moving 50 tons of produce by boat, finding warehouses, garnering permissions, and, importantly, helping farmers get their goods distributed.
 Her Move Food Initiative was able to transport more than 183,000 kilograms of produce—which helped support in excess of 20,000 Filipino farmers and bring food to some 73,000+ families.

-Atilano sees the Move Food Initiative continuing long after COVID-19 is under control.
+Atilano saw the Move Food Initiative continuing long after COVID-19.
 While the pandemic raised new obstacles, the need to support both farmers and those who are food insecure is neither new nor temporary.
 AGREA was able to bring healthy food packages, comprising more than 5000kg of rice and produce, to 1100 families at the Project Pearls Learning Center, while supporting smallholder farmers.

 Much of Atilano’s work for farmers and the food insecure is accomplished through her tireless networking and endless determination.
 It is fueled by her belief that, “farmers are my teachers.
 They know how to live and survive.
 I believe it is a crime against humanity that the people who produce our food are the hungriest and poorest.
 At the end of the day, the pandemic is a reminder that feeding people is the most essential business there is.”